Home

 Portability

 The layout is built with portability in mind and it does not touch the wall.
-Once the table top is unbolted from the frame it separates into three pieces.
-The benchwork is held together with bolts and wing nuts and can be disassembled into pieces less than two metres long.
+It is held together with bolts and wing nuts and can be disassembled into pieces less than two metres long.
+The railyard is a removable piece, and the table separates into two.

 Roadbed